 Certificate program students at LA TECH are NOT eligible for OPT.

 There are limited ways students can apply for pre-completion OPT during the summer and part time.
-To find out more, please contact the International Student Office.
+To find out more, please contact the Office of International Affairs.

 Note: Pre-Completion OPT will be deducted from the 12 months of Post-Completion OPT.
 Students who apply for pre-completion will not be eligible for the 17 month STEM extension.

 You may apply for your OPT as early as 90 days before the completion date of your program.
 However, OPT must be requested PRIOR to expiration of your 60-day grace period.
 If you do not apply for OPT before the end of your grace period you will not be eligible for OPT.

 U.S. Citizenship and Immigration Services (USCIS) must receive your OPT application by your 60-day grace period.